LivePersonInc/developer-center/pages/documents/MessagingChannels/AppleBusinessChatSDK/Overview.md

 The Apple Business Chat SDK is an iOS Swift framework that allows developers to easily implement a rich, interactive experience for consumers, by reacting to conversational context in real time.

-The framework is very lightweight at ~450kb.
+The framework is very lightweight at ~450kb (release binary).
 It is designed to be an easy addition to any host app or iMessage app.

 ### What does the SDK do?